 The 2000 NLSY97 School Survey: Sample of all schools in the original 1996 NLSY97 school survey.
 In addition, vocational education school in the PSUs are included in the sample.
 Where NLSY97 respondents have moved to secondary schools with a 12th grade outside the 147 PSUs, those schools also are included.

-For more information about how to request access to these and other confidential data files, please see Researcher Access to Confidential Data Files at the Bureau of Labor Statistics at http://www.bls.gov/bls/blsresda.htm.
+For more information about how to request access to these and other confidential data files, please see BLS Restricted Data Access at www.bls.gov/bls/blsresda.htm.

 How to Request Access to the NLS Original Cohorts Geographic Variables